in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 - ```this.state = {courses: [],message: null}``` - To display courses, we need to make them available to the component.
 We add courses to the state of the component and initialize it in the constructor.
 - ```response => {this.setState({ courses: response.data })}``` - When the response comes back with data, we update the state.

-Ok.
 We have data in the state.
 How do we display it?

 We need to update the render method.

 ```
     render() {